ifad/data-confirm-modal/README.md

 The modal's 'confirm' button text can be customized using the `data-commit` attribute.

-If you want to add a verification input, use a `data-verify` attribute, whose value is what you want your user to input.
+Add a `data-verify` attribute to your input if you want an extra confirmation from the user.
+The modal will contain an extra text input, and the user will be asked to type the verification value before being allowed to proceed.

 You can set global setting using `dataConfirmModal.setDefaults`, for example: